Small business owners need to reduce their bottom line. But too often with healthcare, they feel stuck.

 1. Switch from Group to Individual Plans

-The first way to cut costs on small business health benefits is by switching from your group plan to individual plans instead.
-The traditional approach to health benefits is outdated and, frankly, ineffective.
+The first way to cut costs on small business health benefits is switching from your group plan to individual plans.

-Having all your employees pay full price for a product that has been chosen based on group needs—rather than their individual needs—is not cost effective for anyone.
+Having all employees pay full price for a product that has been chosen based on group needs is not cost effective for anyone.
 When you opt for this traditional route, half your employees pay for something they don’t need (or use) and the other half aren’t getting the coverage they need for what they pay.

 Thankfully, there’s a better, more economic way to provide coverage for your employees!
-Instead of administering traditional health benefits, more and more small business owners are opting to give their employees a wage increase to then purchase their own individual plans.
+Instead of administering traditional health benefits, small business owners are giving employees a wage increase to purchase individual plans.

 It’s a similar concept to the shift away from pensions over to 401(k) retirement benefits that took place in the 80s.
 Instead of the employer managing the group product and absorbing tons of the risk and responsibility, they instead moved personal ownership to the employees.
 Employees would get a contribution from the employer as a budget to invest however they would like; i.e. moving away from a group benefit and toward an individual benefit.